Install Registry Scanner

 Harbor

-To run the scanner in Harbor, you must have the registry URL and the user and password with admin
+To run the scanner in Harbor, you must have the registry URL and the user credentials with the Administrator profile.

 $ helm upgrade --install registry-scanner sysdig/registry-scanner --version=1 \